Authentication

 Securing API access with authentication

 All requests to the CrissCross APIs (Collect, Exchange, and Payouts) require an access token.
-You obtain a token by calling the Authentication endpoint with your client_id and client_secret, then include the token in the Authorization: Bearer ... header on subsequent API requests.
+CrissCross uses OAuth 2.0 style access tokens for authenticating API requests.
+Authentication is machine-to-machine: request a token with your client_id and client_secret, then include it as a Bearer token in the Authorization header on every subsequent request.

-Get an access token
+Request an access token

 $curl --request POST 'https://api.crisscross.money/v1/auth/oauth2/token' \